PHart3/DFA-minimization/README.md

 *x(A) &cap; B*, not *x<sup>-1</sup>(A) &cap; B*.

 We have also corrected a few small mistakes in the article's pseudocode.
-These corrections are marked in the source code.
+These corrections are marked in our source code.

 Finally, this code has been tested on just a handful of examples.
 Please let me know of any bugs you find.